Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-A strange current surrounds a creature of your choice within range.
-Choose either clockwise or counterclockwise, then make a Prowess attack against all other creatures within 1 tile of that creature.
-If you hit, push them 1 tile in the chosen direction around the target.
+A strange current begins to pull creatures in around your chosen ally.
+Choose a central creature.
+Make a Prowess attack against all creatures within a 3 tile radius.
+Pull creatures that you hit into the nearest empty tile to that central creature.
+You choose the order in which creatures are pulled after you see which attacks hit.

 ### Gift of the Vortex - Miracle